carlbarrdahl/swisher/README.md

 # Swisher

-- Free
-- Open source
+- Free & Open source
-- No servers or accounts
+- No accounts or databases
-- Works offline
+- Lightning fast

 ### Technical details

+- Runs Next.js on Vercel
 - Compresses the shop configuration into a URL string using base64 + gzip

 ---